Hannah Rose Berry

 Dianne HebbertImage: Magnets, 2016 "Exploring representations of presence, power, and identity my larger than life and life size portraits examine these dynamics through size and posture.
 My work is grounded in inclusion and diversity.
 Referencing my own experiences and background as aNicaraguan American, my portraits are depictions of people from my life.
 They are portraits of people of color with narratives of immigration, the ﬁrst generation American experience and the LGBTQ perspective.As my body of work progresses I am beginning to explore the history of Nicaragua and it's relationship to colonization and slavery.
 I am incorporating patterns and historical maps into my ﬁgurative work.I paint ﬁgures onto frosted mylar with ﬂashe paint.
 The ﬁgures are then carefully removed from the rectangular frame.
 Removing the images from a pictorial background allows the paintings exist as we do, constantly in motion and interacting with their surroundings.
 Exploiting the inherent qualities of the translucent material, the paintings hang like objects in space and are viewed as objects in the round.
 Each image exists asa discrete object and also as an installation.
 The artwork may be installed singularly or in ﬂexible groupings, allowing a sense of play and recreating a community laden with nostalgia and personal interactions"http://www.diannehebbertartist.tumblr.com

 Annika KleinImage: Black Book (detail), 2017.
 Though my background is in photography, I have most recently turned to making artist books.
-This past year, I was given a couple of blank book “dummies,” which proved, a fertile space for experiment and exploration.
+This past year, I was given a couple of blank book “dummies,” which has proved a fertile space for experiment and exploration.
 As a formal constraint, I decided to use only white and black paints, though collaged elements were allowed color.
 Experimenting with materials—often fabric, artificial flowers, or other stereotypically feminine ones—has long been a favorite way of working.
 The book format has granted me a new freedom: a spread within a larger object is much less precious, has much less pressure to succeed than an individual piece to be hung on a wall.
 At a time when many famous artists are known for gigantic, polished pieces, assembled by assistants, I having been relishing in practice over product. https://www.annikaklein.com/